S00414830/Lab2/Lab2/readme.md

 What are the advantages of solid-state drives over hard disk?
 SSD stores data and much more reliable.
 Also is lighter, more durable, and more efficient the above is the advantages of SSD over a hard disk.

 #### Random Access Memory
- Random Access Memory stands for RAM
+ Random Access Memory stands for RAM, temporary memory.
+Adding additional RAM and increasing data bit paths will increase computer processing.

 ### ALU and the Control Unit
-The principal component of the CPU is the Arithmetic Logic Unit and Control Unit.
+Principal component of the CPU is the Arithmetic Logic Unit and Control Unit.
 The difference between ALU and CPU is that ALU is an electronic circuit, which is a subsystem of CPU that performs arithmetic and logical operations while a CPU is an electronic circuit that handles instructions to operate the computer The control unit controls and monitors communications between the hardware attached to the computer.
 It controls the input and output of data, checks that signals have been delivered successfully, and makes sure that data goes to the correct place at the correct time.

 ### CPU, Input & Output
 The CPU can also be thought as the --------of the computer?
 Brains.CPU process data, Input devices- like keyboards, mice, and scanners.
 Output device devices like printers and speakers.
+In the example of gas pumping: the CPU will be the gas pump, the input will be user gas selections and the output will be the gas entering the car.

 ### Logic Gates
-A logic gate is a device performing a Boolean logic operation on one or more binary inputs and then outputs a single binary output.
-Computers perform more than simple Boolean logic operations on input data, and they typically output more than a single binary digit
+Logic gate is a device performing a Boolean logic operation on one or more binary inputs and then outputs a single binary output.
+Computers perform more than simple Boolean logic operations on input data, and they typically output more than a single binary digit.
+Example of logic gates representation is in truth tables.

 ### IEEE - Ethically Aligned Design
 First Edition is a comprehensive report that combines a conceptual framework addressing universal human values, data agency, and technical dependability with a set of principles to guide A/IS creators and users through a comprehensive set of recommendations.